-Keep your simulators on pace with operations.
+Keep your nuclear simulators on pace with operations.
 Many simulators are tied to outdated computers and limited, proprietary operating systems.
-Upgrading and renovating these systems includes platform and computer replacements, instructor station upgrades, interface upgrades and the creation of advanced models for fluid, gaseous, electrical, or control systems.
+Upgrading and renovating these systems includes platform and computer replacements, instructor station upgrades, interface upgrades, and the creation of advanced models for fluid, gaseous, electrical, or control systems.

 Platform and Computer Rehost

 GSE responds to its customer update needs with tailored solutions.
 Every customer has specific requirements – we can customize our solutions to address those needs.
-The first phase of simulator updates involves updating the major simulator platforms including the simulation computer, the instructor station and/or the panel interface system.
+The first phase of simulator updates involves updating the major simulator platforms, including the simulation computer, the instructor station, and the panel interface system.

 Instructor Station Replacements

-One of the more visible components of GSE’s software is powerful instructor stations that puts the instructor in full command of simulator session management.
-These instructor stations provide a common graphical user interface for its instructor view and operator view.
-Using state-of-the-art technology and a design approach of extensive, forward thinking simulation user inputs, JStation (Java based) delivers the flexibility and ease of use to meet all your needs.
+One of the more visible components of GSE’s software is powerful instructor stations that put the instructor in full command of simulator session management.
+These instructor stations provide a common graphical user interface for their instructor and operator views.
+Using state-of-the-art technology and a design approach of extensive, forward-thinking simulation user inputs, JStation (Java-based) delivers flexibility and ease of use to meet all your needs.

 Panel Interface/Output (I/O) System

-As the majority of nuclear power plants simulators around the world are reaching 30+ years of age, input / output (I/O) system replacements are becoming more common.
-Hardware engineers are tired of complicated repairs, obsolete parts and maxed out racks.
+As most nuclear power plant simulators worldwide are reaching 30+ years of age, input/output (I/O) system replacements are becoming more common.
+Hardware engineers tired of complicated repairs, obsolete parts, and maxed-out racks.
 Trainers and operators are tired of weekly downtime where they cannot train on the simulator due to I/O problems.

 GSE’s technology starts with the most robust engineering approach possible.
-By using state-of-the-art modeling tools, industry best engineering codes, and years of nuclear energy expertise, GSE simulators can achieve unparalleled fidelity and realism.
+GSE simulators can achieve unparalleled fidelity and realism by using state-of-the-art modeling tools, industry-best engineering codes, and years of nuclear energy expertise.

-Using state-of-the-art technology and a design approach that features extensive, forward thinking simulation user input, GSE’s JADE or XTREME environments delivers the flexibility and ease of use to meet all your simulator needs.
-Combining our modeling technology and proven implementation methodologies, we bring true high-fidelity power plant simulators to users worldwide.
+Using state-of-the-art technology and a design approach that features extensive, forward-thinking simulation user input, GSE’s JADE or XTREME environments deliver the flexibility and ease of use to meet all your simulator needs.
+Combining our modeling technology and proven implementation methodologies, we accurately bring true high-fidelity power plant simulators to users worldwide.